itsvimo/odin-recipes/README.md

 # odin-recipes

-# Hi my name is Vimo, this is my first attempt at making a website!
+# Hi my name is Vimo, this is my first attempt at making a website with HTML and some CSS

-# First I will be using HTML to create the text, CSS to style the webpage.

-# Follow me along this coding journey :D
+# The buttons don't function yet but will soon!